ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/5g-on-arm/how-to-2.md

 An RT kernel is designed to provide a guaranteed minimum response time for certain system events and processes, even under heavy load conditions.
 This is achieved through a number of optimizations to the standard Linux kernel, such as reducing the frequency of interrupts, minimizing the number of context switches, and reducing the amount of time spent processing system calls.
 Additionally, RT kernels may make use of specialized scheduling algorithms and memory management techniques to further optimize performance.

-At this moment, RT kernel is not ready from apt repository, we have to rebuild the kernel to enable RT for Arm.
-We will update as soob as it becomes widely available.
+At this moment, RT kernel is not ready from apt repository, you will need to rebuild the kernel to enable RT for Arm.

 ### SR-IOV